 To effectively manage groundwater use and the impacts of land development on groundwater availability and quality, it is essential to understand the existence and characteristics of B.C.’s aquifers.
-Provincial mapping and registration of an aquifer within the Groundwater Wells and Aquifers (GWELLS) database is often the first step in developing this understanding.
+Provincial mapping and registration of an aquifer within the Groundwater Wells and Aquifers (GWELLS) is often the first step in developing this understanding.

 Provincial Aquifer Mapping